Coconut oil Weight Loss

 Coconut oil and Fat

 Whether you have just joined a slimming club such as Weight Watchers, started that new diet and exercise regime or are running out of motivation for weight loss, adding a little bit of organic coconut oil to your diet may just give you that weight loss boost, as well as some other great health benefits.

 Indeed, many foods high in natural fats, such as meat, eggs and some oils, are full of healthy, essential nutrients.
 Coconut oil has come under criticism in the past due to its high-fat content, so let’s take a look at fats in more detail.

 Good Fat, Bad Fat and Fat Fat

-To begin with, the term ‘fat’ denotes a substance, which is chemically known as glyceride that is supported by a glycerol backbone.
-As many as 3 fatty acids can be affixed to this glycerol backbone.
-This is why fats are usually referred to as triglycerides.
+To begin with, the term ‘fat’ denotes a substance, which is chemically glyceride that is supported by a glycerol backbone.
+As many as 3 fatty acids can affix to this glycerol backbone.
+This is why specialists often refer to fats as triglycerides.

 So, despite all the bad press and promotion of very low-fat diets, fat is necessary for health.
 The key to dietary fat intake lies in balance – getting the right amount of fats and taking the right type.
 However, there has been a lot of confusion around which fats are healthy and which lead to heart disease, stroke and other health issues … so let’s take a closer look …